DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

 [^02chapter1_1]: The banality of the title and content pointed in some ways to
     early video on the internet was predominantly documentary/biographical or self-consciously aesthetic.
-As the New York Times observed in 2009, ‘this founding clip makes and repeats a larger point, too, with every pixel: Video — trivial or important — can now quickly and at no cost be published, broadcast and shared ‘Me at the Zoo’ also sets a style standard for the classic YouTube
+As *The New York Times* observed in 2009, ‘this founding clip makes and repeats a larger point, too, with every pixel: Video — trivial or important — can now quickly and at no cost be published, broadcast and shared ‘Me at the Zoo’ also sets a style standard for the classic YouTube